How To Have a Successful Property Inspection

 Your Inspection Prep List

 Get ahead of the inspector by checking for any issues yourself.
 Put yourself in the inspector’s shoes and walk around your property, looking for these common trouble spots:

 - Roof – Check for any tree limbs that hang over the roofline.
 If you can, trim these back.
 Also, look out for any loose, damaged, or curling roof shingles.

 - Gutters – Ensure your gutters are securely attached and not blocked by debris.
 Tip: Grab your umbrella and do a visual check while it’s raining to spot any leaks.

-- Windows & Doors – Double-check that frames are intact and sealed.
-Window screens should also be secured to their track.
+- Windows & Doors – Double-check that any broken or boarded-up windows have been repaired.
 Make sure all exterior doors have properly functioning locks.

-- Siding & Soffit – Check your home’s siding for cracks, holes, peeling paint, and mold.
+- Siding & Soffit – Check your home’s siding for cracks, holes, peeling paint, rotten wood, and mold.
 Do the same to your soffit — the exposed siding underneath your roof’s overhang.